tataiermail/spark-streaming-citi-bike/README.md

 # spark-streaming-citi-bike
-Integrated Data Pipeline using Spark Batch and Structured Streaming for NYC Bike Rental provided by Citi.
+Integrated Data Pipeline using: Spark Batch and Structured Streaming for NYC Bike Rental data, provided by Citi.

 ### Objectives
 * Static Analysis of Historical New York City Bike-ride & Station Data